Minnetonka, Minnesota: History

 In 1860, after only 8 years of operation, the sawmill closed.
 In 1869, a flour and grist mill were constructed and operated until the late 1880s.
 In 1874, Charles H. Burwell came to manage the Minnetonka Mill Company, and he built a Victorian home on the north bank of Minnehaha Creek (Minnetonka Boulevard at McGinty Road East) for his family.
 The Charles H. Burwell House is now on the National Register of Historic Places and is owned by the city.
 There were two other mills in Minnetonka: the St. Alban's Mill, which was less than 1 mi downstream from Minnetonka Mills on Minnehaha Creek, operated as a flour mill from 1874 to 1881.
 A grist mill built on Purgatory Creek was washed out in a flood shortly after construction.
 Minnetonka Mills, with its post office and port for Lake Minnetonka, was the principal business and trading center for a large area until the 1870s.

 Between 1883 and 1956, the area within the original 36 sqmi township grew smaller as Wayzata, Hopkins, Deephaven, Woodland and Saint Louis Park incorporated or annexed portions of then-Minnetonka Township.

 Until as late as the 1960s, many portions of Minnetonka were still rural in character, with horse pasture and farms.
 Those final areas have since been developed with the city now a fully developed suburban community.

 The Minnetonka Town Hall, built in 1906, is on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the city has a total area of 28.22 sqmi, of which 26.93 sqmi is land and 1.29 sqmi is water.
 Part of the city includes the eastern tip of Lake Minnetonka, one of the largest lakes in Minnesota.
 The outlet of Lake Minnetonka is Minnehaha Creek, which winds through south Minneapolis and flows over Minnehaha Falls and into the Mississippi River.
 Minnetonka is located 8 mi west of Minneapolis, in Hennepin County.

 Economy

-The headquarters of Carlson are in Minnetonka.
+The headquarters of Carlson is in Minnetonka.
 The headquarters of Cargill are located in Minnetonka and are in the Wayzata Post Office area.
 Founded in 1865, Cargill is the largest privately held corporation in the U.S. in terms of revenue.
-Other companies based in Minnetonka include Digital River, Radisson Hotel Group, and the uniform companies AmeriPride Services and G&K Services.
+Other companies based in Minnetonka include UnitedHealth Group, Digital River, Radisson Hotel Group, and the uniform companies AmeriPride Services and G&K Services.